Pand161/SoftUni-React-Project/README.md

 ### Register page

-The register form expects as input: username, email, mobile number, password and repeat password.
-Button is disabled, if some of fiels is empty or does not meet the conditions.
+The register form expects as input: username, email, password and repeat password.
+Button is disabled, if some of files is empty or does not meet the conditions.
 Valid inputs in this case are:
  - 	Username should be at least 4 symbols as well.
  - 	The valid Email address must be example@example.example